 The Blackberries Camping Park

 Bradford on Avon was only a ten-minute drive from the site.
-We’ve been here before, but our travelling buddies hadn’t, so we headed for a little look around.
+We’d been here before, but our travelling buddies hadn’t, so we headed for a little look around.
 We love the place.
 It has a nice, relaxed feel with amazing architecture and history but without the coach loads of tourists.
-Or should that be boat loads, given there is a canal?
-There’s a car park at the top of one of the hills which is free.
+Or should that be boatloads, given there is a canal?
+There’s a car park at the top of one of the hills, which is free.
 You may not consider that a bonus but by the time you have got to the bottom and seen all the cute little terrace houses and alleyways, you’ll change your mind…until it’s time to walk back up.

 A Brief Visit to Bath…

 Camping near Bradford-on-Avon was a blast.
 But ever the opportunists, we weren’t ready to return home, so we popped into Bath on the way.
-Last time we visited Bath it left a sour taste in our mouths, with a spot of food poisoning too.
+The last time we visited Bath, it left a sour taste in our mouths, with a spot of food poisoning too.
 It was really refreshing to revisit.
 It was clean and tidy and had a friendly and happy vibe.
-The sun definitely helps with the latter but with partial lockdown still in place, it reduced the usual tourist numbers you might expect on a warm July day, as well as a lack of stag and hen parties.
+The sun definitely helps with the latter, but with partial lockdown still in place, it reduced the usual tourist numbers you might expect on a warm July day, as well as a lack of stag and hen parties.
 Thinking of Camping near Bradford-on-Avon?
 Let us know your thoughts in the comments below!

 - The Blackberries Camping Park – https://theblackberriescampingpark.co.uk/

 - All Things Nice